IngyEl-Sakhawy/Database-Management-Sys-With-Bash/README.md

-Certainly!
-Here's a basic template for a README file for your Bash script project on GitHub:

-markdown
-Copy code
 # Database Management System (DBMS) in Bash

 Welcome to our simple Database Management System (DBMS) implemented in Bash.
 This script allows you to create, manage, and manipulate databases and tables right from your terminal.